This article applies to: Admins

 Values listed in black indicate that the course is still in progress and there’s a completion parameter the user hasn’t yet completed (so Rise won’t show if they passed or failed the course).
 Once all parameters have been met, the score displays as expected.

-Can I change the URL that displays when users launch third-party content?
+Can I change the URL that displays when users launch third-party training?

 For security purposes, the URL for all imported courses begins with